flaviozavan/n64-remote-reset/README.md

 ### Required hardware
 - Arduino Pro Mini 3.3v 8mHz

 Make sure it's 3.3v and 8mHz.
-The 5v version can't be wired directly to the N64, and any clock other than 8mHz will require changes to the cycle accurate code.
+The 5v version can't be wired to the N64 in the same way, and any clock other than 8mHz will require changes to the cycle accurate code.

 ### Helpful hardware
 - USB FTDI to 3.3v serial